davidmigloz/relay-race-agents/README.md

    2. Get reply from AMS with the location.
    3. Run to the destination.
  - AfterMove (in new location):
    + If it is team captain:
-       a.
-Check new location.
+      1. Check new location.
-       b.
-If it is the origin -> increase laps counter.
+      2. If it is the origin -> increase laps counter.
-       c.
-If all laps completed:
+      3. If all laps completed:
      	   - Send completation message to judge.
      	   - Restart behaviours captain (delete runningBehaviour, add initBehaviour) and variables.
      	   - Exit.
    + All:
       1. Send message to local agent to start running.
       2. Receive confirmation.

 --------------------